 Kanner syndrome is characterized by a range of symptoms, including delayed language development, difficulty in social interaction, and repetitive behaviors.
 Children with Kanner syndrome may also have difficulty with sensory processing, such as being overly sensitive to certain sounds or textures.

 How is Kanner syndrome diagnosed?

-What is the prognosis for Kanner syndrome?
+What is the difference between Kanner syndrome and Asperger’s?

-What are the treatments for Kanner syndrome?
+What are the treatment options for Kanner syndrome?

 Janice is a Board Certified Behavior Analyst.
 She graduated from the University of British Columbia with a Bachelor of Arts in Psychology and Special Education.
 She also holds a Master of Science in Applied Behaviour Analysis (ABA) from Queen’s University, Belfast.
 She has worked with and case managed children and youth with autism and other intellectual and/or developmental disabilities in home and residential setting since 2013.